November 16 – December 12, 2021 | Mandell Weiss Theatre

 By Kimber Lee | Directed by Neel Keller

 February 1886.
-Vincent Van Gogh is broke again.
+Vincent van Gogh is broke again.
 Trailing past-due notices and annoyed innkeepers, he arrives unexpectedly at his brother’s doorstep in Montmartre determined to make another fresh start.
-Caught in the colorful whirl of the Parisian art scene, he drinks too much, falls in love with the wrong woman, argues with everyone – and paints.
+Caught in the fiercely competitive Parisian art scene, he drinks too much, falls in love with the wrong woman, argues with everyone – and paints.
 Night and day he works to translate what he feels onto the canvas, relentlessly chasing a new form of expression that seems to be always around the next corner.
 But at what point in an endless cycle of failures do faith and persistence become delusion and foolishness?
 A meditation on love, art and not being popular.

 Plays include UNTITLED F*CK M*SS S**GON PLAY, TOKYO FISH STORY, BROWNSVILLE SONG (B-SIDE FOR TRAY) and DIFFERENT WORDS FOR THE SAME THING, directed by Neel Keller.
 She has developed work with Lark Play Development Center, The Ground Floor/Berkeley Rep, Page 73, Ojai Playwrights Conference, Hedgebrook, Seven Devils Playwrights Conference, Bay Area Playwrights Festival, Great Plains Theatre Conference, ACT Theatre/Seattle, Premiere Stages, MTC and Magic Theatre/Virgin Series.
 Lark Playwrights Workshop Fellow, Dramatists Guild Fellow, member of Ma-Yi Writers Lab; recipient of the Ruby Prize, PoNY Fellowship, Hartford Stage New Voices Fellowship, BAU Institute Arts Residency Award, Kilroys List, 2020-2021 Hodder Fellowship and inaugural winner of the Bruntwood Prize International Award (2019).
 MFA: UT Austin.Kimber Lee Playwright